How to start a Christmas tree making business

 Complete the frame by adding 1 1/2-inch posts between the stars at each of the five interior points.
 Use dots of glue to secure them.

-READ ALSO: How To Start A Business Providing Business Insurance Services In Africa
+READ ALSO: How To To Start Domestic Power Generator Business In Africa

 For the tea light shelf, place two 4 1/2-inch strips inside the star so that they span two of the posts, and glue them in place.
 Using your star as a rough template, cut triangles of tissue paper that are a bit larger than the spaces in your parol.
 You’ll need 10 triangles for the sides, 10 for the front and back of the points, and one pentagonal piece for the center.
 Glue the side pieces first, then the front and back triangles.
 Finish with the center pentagon.